Regent Of Ayeka’s Investiture And Presentation Of Certificate Of Office Holds

 A major highlight of the event was the official presentation of the certificate of office to the Regent, Oluyemi Bajowa by the Chairman of the council, Hon Abayomi Adesanya to the Regent.
 The certificate stands as staff of office recognising the Regency of Princess Oluyemi Bajowa.

+thanked the State Governor, Arakunrin Oluwarotimi Akeredolu (SAN) for fascinating the approval of her instrument of Office.

+She however promised to do everything within the confines of the law to promote the growth and cultural heritage of the Kingdom.

-In her response, Princess Barr.
-Bajowa thanked her subjects whom she said have given her unalloyed cooperation since she has come upon the throne of her forefathers.
+She thanked her subjects whom she said have given her unalloyed cooperation since she has come upon the throne of her forefathers.
 While thanking the caretaker chairman, the regent of Ayeka promised to bring development that is commendable to the community.

 The Regent also assured the women of Ayeka Kingdom of empowerment that will take care of them and and give them their pride of place in the society.